ubaldot/defrecs/README.md

 ## Operating System Layer

 The chosen operating system is FreeRTOS.
-We use the one shipped with CubeMX and ArduinoFreeRTOS.
+In the examples, we use the one shipped with CubeMX.
 It takes a bit of application because components actually use FreeRTOS API.

 ## Platform Layer